-Financial aid offers from the colleges you have been accepted to oftentimes don’t cover the entire direct cost of college.
+Financial aid offers from the colleges oftentimes don’t cover the entire direct cost of college.
 This means that after financial aid has been applied, there is usually a balance leftover that the student must pay, which is billed by the college.
 The total amount due for the year is typically split into two or three bills, based on whether the college goes by the semester system, quarter system, or credit hours.
-The student will receive the fall bill via mail or via the student’s college portal in June or July.
+The student will receive the fall bill via mail or via the student’s college portal.
 Bill due dates will vary by college, but typically must be paid before classes for the new term start.

 There are several options for paying the college bill, and it all depends on what works for you and your family.
 When planning to pay the college bill, students and families should consider these options first:

 - Family/student savings from savings accounts, and/or college savings plans (such as 529 college savings accounts, if applicable)